andrewmoles2/rTrainIntroduction/r-fundamentals-2/r_fundamentals_2_solutions.md

 ## [1]  1  6 19  4  9
 ```

-We can also combine predefined variables and vectors together to create a new vector.
+We can also combine predefined variables and vectors to create a new vector.

 ```r